Vergil645/flec/README.md

 Note also that `ac_rlnc.plugin` implements the original AC-RLNC article.

-## Running FlEC ni NS3-DCE and reproducing the results
+## Running FlEC in NS3-DCE and reproducing the results

 While good results can be obtained in real-world networks such as Starlink when losses occur (c.f. the [FlEC article](https://ieeexplore.ieee.org/document/9861377)), the PQUIC implementation used by FlEC is computationnaly heavy and can deteriorate the data transfers in some cases.
 We thus provide here a full NS3-DCE working environment to evaluate FlEC and compare it with other solutions, being able to run *real* protocol implementations (not models) inside the NS3 environment.
 Feel free to reuse it and add your own solutions in this environment !